+- (8) Subject to this section and the Articles, where a contract or arrangement in which a director is interested is considered at a meeting- - (a) the director shall not be counted in the quorum required for that business; - (b) the director shall not vote in respect of that business; - (c) one director shall not approve the contract until it has been evaluated by an external auditor and verified to be a contract that is being concluded in a transparent manner and on equitable terms; and - (d) one director shall cause a report of the evaluation conducted under paragraph (c) to be included in the auditor's annual report.

+[subsection (8) substituted by section 18(a) of Act 24 of 2011]

-- (8) Subject to this section and the articles, where a contract or arrangement in which a director is interested is considered at a meeting- - (a) the director shall not be counted in the quorum required for that business; and - (b) the director shall not vote in respect of that business. - (9) Subsection (8) shall not apply in respect of- - (a) an arrangement for giving the director any security or indemnity in respect of money lent by him to, or obligation undertaken by him for the benefit of, the company; - (b) an arrangement for the giving by the company of any security to a third party in respect of a debt or obligation of the company for which the director has assumed responsibility in whole or in part under a guarantee or indemnity, or by the deposit of a security; or - (c) a contract by the director to subscribe for or underwrite shares or debentures of the company. - (10) A director who fails to comply with this section shall be guilty of an offence, and shall be liable on conviction to a fine not exceeding five hundred monetary units.
+- (9) Subsection (8) shall not apply in respect of- - (a) an arrangement for giving the director any security or indemnity in respect of money lent by him to, or obligation undertaken by him for the benefit of, the company; - (b) an arrangement for the giving by the company of any security to a third party in respect of a debt or obligation of the company for which the director has assumed responsibility in whole or in part under a guarantee or indemnity, or by the deposit of a security; or - (c) a contract by the director to subscribe for or underwrite shares or debentures of the company. - (10) Where a member or director or any interested party to a party related transaction is of the view that the transaction is not in the interest of the company, the member, director or interested party may petition the court in accordance with section two hundred and thirty-nine.